Softcatala/whisper-ctranslate2/README.md

     pip install -U whisper-ctranslate2

-Alternatively, if you are interested the latest development (non-stable) version from this repository, just tpe:
+Alternatively, if you are interested in the latest development (non-stable) version from this repository, just type:

     pip install git+https://github.com/jordimas/whisper-ctranslate2.git